Inside Eastern Europe's C2 Sprawl: 3,900+ Servers and 302 Providers Mapped (Updated)

 Conclusion

-The dominance of Keitaro (1,277 C2s) across the malware family distribution reflects the region's established role in traffic distribution and redirect infrastructure, a foundational layer for malvertising, phishing, and exploit kit operations.
+The dominance of Keitaro (1,277 threat activity enabling) across the Threat activity enablement reflects the region's established role in traffic distribution and redirect infrastructure, a foundational layer for malvertising, phishing, and exploit kit operations.
 The simultaneous presence of Cobalt Strike, Sliver, and Tactical RMM indicates that Eastern European hosting serves both commodity criminal operations and more sophisticated post-exploitation campaigns sharing the same infrastructure layer.

-The prevalence of established C2 frameworks, traffic distribution systems, and ransomware-related infrastructure underscores the region's continued importance to both commodity cybercrime and sophisticated threat actors.
+The prevalence of established threat activity enabling frameworks, traffic distribution systems, and ransomware-related infrastructure underscores the region's continued importance to both commodity cybercrime and sophisticated threat actors.

 For defenders, focusing on high-risk ASNs, hosting providers, and recurring infrastructure patterns offers a more resilient detection strategy than relying solely on rapidly changing IP-based indicators.